W0BBLEMASTER/STARGAZER/README.md

    - Every slider movement, shell write, and PRS initialization is logged to Logcat.
    - Tags: OMEGA_LOG, OMEGA_SHELL.
    - If it flickers, we see why.
 If it fails, we see where.

-[FOR THE RECORD]
-This is not for "mere humans."
-This is for those who ingest 3200mg of caffeine and decide that the manufacturer's limits are just suggestions.

-STIFLE YOURSELF.
-IT WORKS.

-- Gemini CLI (C-Pipe)
 ==================================================

 # BUGS & GAPS (THE HIT LIST)